-As used in this section:

-- (1) A "client" is a person, public officer, or corporation, association, or other organization or entity, either public or private, who is rendered professional legal services by a lawyer, or who consults a lawyer with a view to obtaining professional legal services from him. - (2) A "representative of the client" is one having authority to obtain professional legal services, or to act on advice rendered pursuant thereto, on behalf of the client. - (3) A "lawyer" is a person authorized, or reasonably believed by the client to be authorized, to engage in the practice of law by any Indian tribe, or state, or nation. - (4) A "representative of the lawyer" is one employed by the lawyer to assist the lawyer in the rendition of professional legal services. - (5) A communication is "confidential" if not intended to be disclosed to third persons other than those to whom disclosure is made in furtherance of the retention of professional legal services to the client or those reasonably necessary for the transmission of the communication, including close relatives who assist the client in obtaining legal counsel and whom the client requests to be present during discussions with the lawyer for the purpose of obtaining representation.
+- (a) As used in this section, the following definitions apply: - (1) A "client" is a person, public officer, or corporation, association, or other organization or entity, either public or private, who is rendered professional legal services by a lawyer, or who consults a lawyer with a view to obtaining professional legal services from the lawyer. - (2) A "representative of the client" is an individual having authority to obtain professional legal services, or to act on advice rendered pursuant thereto, on behalf of the client. - (3) A "lawyer" is a person authorized, or reasonably believed by the client to be authorized, to engage in the practice of law by any Indian tribe, or state, or nation.

-B. General Rule of Privilege.

-A client has a privilege to refuse to disclose and to prevent any other person from disclosing the following types of confidential communications made for the purpose of facilitating the rendition of professional legal services to the client:

-- (1) Communications between himself or his representative and his lawyer or his lawyer's representative; - (2) Communications between his lawyer and the lawyer's representative; - (3) Communications by him or his representative or his lawyer or a representative of the lawyer to a lawyer or a representative of a lawyer representing another party in a pending action and concerning a matter of common interest therein; - (4) Communications between representatives of the client or between the client and a representative of the client; and - (5) Communications among lawyers and their representatives representing the same client.

-C. Who May Claim The Privilege.

-The privilege may be claimed by the client, his guardian or conservator or close relative who assists in obtaining legal representation, the personal representative of a deceased client, or the successor, trustee, or similar representative of a corporation, association, other organization, whether or not in existence.
-The person who was the lawyer or the lawyer's representative at the time of the communication is presumed to have authority to claim the privilege on behalf of the client.

-D. Exceptions.

-There is no privilege under this section in the following circumstances:

-- (1) If the services of the lawyer were sought or obtained to enable or aid anyone to commit or plan to commit what the client knew or reasonably should have known to be a crime or fraud; - (2) As to a communication relevant to an issue between parties who claim through the same deceased client, regardless of whether the claims are by testate or intestate succession or by inter vivos transaction; - (3) As to a communication relevant to an issue of breach of duty by the lawyer to his client or by the client to his lawyer; - (4) As to a communication relevant to an issue concerning an attested document to which the lawyer is an attesting witness;
+- (4) A "representative of the lawyer" is an individual employed by the lawyer to assist the lawyer in the rendition of professional legal services. - (5) A communication is "confidential" if not intended to be disclosed to third persons other than those to whom disclosure is made in furtherance of the retention of professional legal services to the client or those reasonably necessary for the transmission of the communication, including close relatives who assist the client in obtaining legal counsel and whom the client requests to be present during discussions with the lawyer for the purpose of obtaining representation. - (b) A client has a privilege to refuse to disclose and to prevent any other person from disclosing the following types of confidential communications made for the purpose of facilitating the rendition of professional legal services to the client: - (1) Communications between himself or his representative and his lawyer or his lawyer's representative; - (2) Communications between his lawyer and the lawyer's representative; - (3) Communications by him or his representative or his lawyer or a representative of the lawyer to a lawyer or a representative of a lawyer representing another party in a pending action and concerning a matter of common interest therein; - (4) Communications between representatives of the client or between the client and a representative of the client; and - (5) Communications among lawyers and their representatives representing the same client. - (c) The privilege may be claimed by the client, his guardian or conservator or close relative who assists in obtaining legal representation, the personal representative of a deceased client, or the successor, trustee, or similar representative of a corporation, association, other organization, whether or not in existence.
+The person who was the lawyer or the lawyer's representative at the time of the communication is presumed to have authority to claim the privilege on behalf of the client. - (d) There is no privilege under this section in the following circumstances: - (1) If the services of the lawyer were sought or obtained to enable or aid anyone to commit or plan to commit what the client knew or reasonably should have known to be a crime or fraud; - (2) As to a communication relevant to an issue between parties who claim through the same deceased client, regardless of whether the claims are by testate or intestate succession or by intervivos transaction; - (3) As to a communication relevant to an issue of breach of duty by the lawyer to his client or by the client to his lawyer;